l-media/AI-context-builder-pro-supabase-edition/README.md

 - **Improved:** Supabase **database prompt format**, removing unnecessary text.
 - **Improved:** No unnecessary **"Selected Prompts"** header in the output.

-If you've been searching for the **best Repo Prompt Windows Alternative**, this release makes the tool even better. 🚀
+This release makes the tool even more powerful and flexible for developers looking for an open-source solution to manage AI context generation. 🚀

 ---